Testato/TeraTerm/teraterm/trunk/release/ssh2_readme.txt

 * History

-2005.7.??
-(Ver 2.15)
+2005.7.24 (Ver 2.15)
   - added support of SSH2 port forwarding
   - added support of SSH2 packet compression
+  - added sending TTY information(VERASE) to server with SSH2 connection.
-  - fixed the bug: The user can't login to the server since the second times when first user authentication is failed with SSH1 protocol.
+  - Bug fix: The user can't login to the server since the second times when first user authentication is failed with SSH1 protocol.
-  - fixed the bug: The accelerator key(Alt + P or Alt + C) doesn't work on connection dialog.
+  - Bug fix: The accelerator key(Alt + P or Alt + C) doesn't work on connection dialog.
   - upgraded OpenSSL to 0.9.8
   - added the security fix(CAN-2005-2096) to zlib 1.2.2